 Subsequent to initial recognition, all financial liabilities are measured at amortized cost using the effective interest rate method.
-Interest, gains and losses relating to a financial liability are recognized in comprehensive income.
-Financial liabilities measured at amortized cost include members' savings and deposits, securitized borrowings and other liabilities.
+Interest, gains and losses relating to a financial liability are recognized in the statement of comprehensive income.
+Financial liabilities measured at amortized cost include members' savings and deposits and other liabilities.